javeriaz15/Adaptive-Learning-for-Vehicle-Tracking/README.md

 ### Shape Analysis for Object Classification
 - Generating the feature vector of the moving object
 - implementing meta learning for one shot learning for object classification
-- comparing results with siamese meural network
+- comparing results with Siamese Neural Network
 ### Object Tracking
 - Applying kalman filter for object tracking